-With all these great advantages, there are certainly some disadvantages to owning a credit card.
+With all these great advantages to owning a credit card, there are certainly some equally big disadvantages.

 Credit cards can leave you caught in a cotton wash cycle that never ends.
 Credit cards provide constant access to funds and hence, the temptation to spend and incur credit is very high.
 Obsessively using credit cards to make impulsive purchases can lead to a cycle of unmanageable debt.
 Monthly credit card bills only require a minimum payment, which can contribute to a cycle of debt.

-Credit cards traditionally carry higher interest rates, compared to personal loans.
+Credit cards traditionally carry higher interest rates, compared to cash loans.
 As a result, you spend more in the long run if you always use a credit card for large expenses.

 You know you best!

-Here are some questions to ask yourself when you’re considering personal loans or credit cards.
+Here are some questions to ask yourself when you’re considering taking out personal finance or credit cards.

-If you’re simply looking to pay for few oddball expenses with a line of credit, then a credit card might be your best option.
+If you’re simply looking to pay for a few odd expenses with a line of credit, then a credit card might be your best option.
 And don’t forget the rewards!

 Online lenders (like us!) are traditionally more lenient than traditional lenders, (like the big banks).
 Nifty Loans does adhere to responsible lending practices, and would never approve an applicant that couldn’t afford their loan repayments.
 Furthermore, we think every Australian deserves the right to invest in their finances, even those who suffer from bad credit.

-That’s why we offer bad credit personal loans.
+That’s why we offer bad credit cash loans.

 When we assess our applications, we take a complete snapshot of your finances, including your past and present.
-If you’ve been receiving a regular income for the last 90 days, then you may be eligible for bad credit personal loans!
+If you’ve been receiving a regular income for the last 90-days, and have been meeting other repayments you may have, then you might be eligible for bad credit finance!

-Remember before making your decision between personal loans and credit cards, keep these tidbits in mind:
+Remember before making your decision between loans and credit cards, keep these tidbits in mind: